 Ecological Reserves

-Ecological Reserves (ERs) are the largest of the sanctuary zones and are able to protect an entire range of marine habitats found in Florida Keys National Marine Sanctuary.
-These large, contiguous, diverse habitats help protect natural spawning, nursery, and permanent-residence areas needed for sustainable populations of fish and other marine life.
+Ecological reserves (ERs) are the largest of the sanctuary zones and protect an entire range of marine habitats found in Florida Keys National Marine Sanctuary.
+These contiguous, diverse habitats help protect natural spawning, nursery, and permanent-residence areas needed for sustainable populations of fish and other marine life.

 There are currently two ERs in the sanctuary, the Western Sambo Ecological Reserve and the Tortugas Ecological Reserve, which together protect nearly 160 square nautical miles.
 The Tortugas Ecological Reserve is separated into two parts, Tortugas South and Tortugas North.